KennSmithDS/backend-gis-challenge/README.md

 Now that the virtual environment is active, you can install the required dependencies one of two ways:

 1. Manually install using the `pip install` command for each library:
-`pip install fastapi uvicorn geojson-pydantic pytest geopandas`
+`pip install fastapi uvicorn geojson-pydantic pytest geopandas httpx pytest-cov`

 2. Use the provided `requirements.txt` file which will do the same thing:
 `pip install -r requirements.txt`